medchakkir/LaraGigs/README.md

 ### 1. Project Overview

-LaraJobs is a full‑stack Laravel application that showcases modern Laravel conventions, reusable Blade components, clean routing/controllers, and TailwindCSS styling.
+LaraGigs is a full‑stack Laravel application that showcases modern Laravel conventions, reusable Blade components, clean routing/controllers, and TailwindCSS styling.
 It includes authentication, CRUD for job listings, search by tags/keywords/location, pagination, and a custom 404 page.

 ### 2. Features

-- **Browse job listings**: View a paginated feed of the latest jobs
+- **Browse job listings**: View a paginated feed of the latest gigs
 - **Advanced search**: Filter by tags, keywords, and location
 - **User authentication**: Register, login, logout
 - **Employer dashboard**: Create, edit, and delete your listings